 Interventional - Procedure

-The primary objective of the COMPLETE study was to determine whether, on a background of optimal medical therapy with low dose ASA and ticagrelor, a strategy of multi-vessel revascularization, involving staged PCI using drug eluting stents of all suitable non-infarct related artery lesions, is superior to a strategy of culprit lesion only revascularization in reducing the composite outcome of CV death or new MI in patients with multi-vessel disease who have undergone successful culprit lesion primary PCI for STEMI.
+COMPLETE determined that, on a background of optimal medical therapy with low dose ASA and ticagrelor, a strategy of multi-vessel revascularization, involving staged PCI using drug eluting stents of all suitable non-infarct related artery lesions, was superior to a strategy of culprit lesion-only revascularization in reducing the composite outcome of cardiovascular (CV) death or new MI in patients with multi-vessel disease who have undergone successful culprit lesion primary PCI for STEMI.